fg-research/website/blog/product/posts/lstm-ad-ecg-anomaly-detection.rst

 .. raw:: html

     <p>
-    Anomaly detection in Electrocardiogram (ECG) signals is crucial for early diagnosis and treatment of cardiovascular diseases.
+    Anomaly detection in electrocardiogram (ECG) signals is crucial for early diagnosis and treatment of cardiovascular diseases.
 With the development of wearable ECG sensors, it has become possible to monitor a patient's heart condition continuously and in real time.
 However, it is impracticable for healthcare professional to manually review such